Indicative/Indicative-iOS/README.md

     // In the didFinishLaunchingWithOptions: method of your main app
     // delegate, call the launch: method with your project's API key.
-    // You can find yours by loggin in to indicative.com and navigating
+    // You can find yours by logging in to indicative.com and navigating
     // to the Project Settings page.

     - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {